-I hope you’re well my little brother, wherever you are now.
+I hope you’re well little brother.
 My name is Jimmy, and I’ve lived on Burns my whole life.
-I went to school at Lockwood, got into my first crew on Madison, and found myself caught up in all kinds of no good up and down our neighborhood, right when I was your age.
+I went to school at Lockwood, got into my first crew on Madison, and found myself caught in all sorts of no good up and down our neighborhood, right when I was your age.

 I’m older now, though not old enough to forget what it was like.
 Nearly ten years later, I can still remember coming home from King to see homies posted up on the block.

 They stood tall above the concrete, as they propped their chests up, and they garnered respect from their eyes, which showed fear for no one.